 It’s been quite some time since the term “net neutrality” was discussed in the mainstream, over 3 years in fact, but it remains an important topic.
 This is especially true for people who care about maintaining a free and open Internet.

-While privacy advocates and consumers lost the last battle for net neutrality, a new way forward has opened up that might restore the necessary legal framework.
-In fact, it’s something that could not only be replaced, but expanded and even made permanent.
+While privacy advocates and consumers lost the last battle for the future of net neutrality, a new way forward has opened up that might restore the necessary legal framework.
+In fact, it’s something that could not only be replaced but expanded and even made permanent.

 A Brief History of the Net Neutrality Fight